-Electromagnetic technology (also known as Pulsed-electric field technology) produces a pulsed, time-varying, induced electric field, which is generated by electromagnetic device.
+Electromagnetic technology produces a time-varying electromagnetic field, which induces electric field in water.
 Dissolved ions are then charged and collided with each other.
 Collisions between positive and negative ions facilitate precipitation of the ions in the pipework.
 This can avoid hard-lime scale by producing a non-adherent mineral powder in water.
 The technology should be applied to the recirculating water.